giorginolab/2024-GSN-Tutorial-BCN/README.md

 *Toni Giorgino, IBF-CNR, Italy* - www.giorginolab.it

-The class is based on the following paper:
+The practice is based on the following paper:

 > Giorgino T, Analysis libraries for molecular trajectories: a cross-language synopsis.
 Chapter 20 in:  Biomolecular Simulations: Methods and Protocols Edited by M. Bonomi and C. Camilloni (Springer, ISBN 978-1-4939-9608-7).
-[Preprint here](https://github.com/giorginolab/preprints-repository/tree/master/analysis_libraries_chapter).
+[Preprint here](https://github.com/giorginolab/analysis_libraries_chapter/).

 and on the biological example from: